dangminhduc/aws-solution-architecture-professional-note/README.md

 - 2 ways to play video stream from Kinesis Video Streams
   - GetHLSStreamingSessionURL: Using HLS(HTTP Live Streaming) format, can be used in a media player or mobile phone player
   - GetDASHStreamingSessionURL: Using MPEG Dynamic Streaming over HTTP, can be opend in the URL of the media player
-- When mounting EFS with TLS option(encrypt at transit). there is no need to allow traffic on specific port
 - Lambda layer is a .zip file archive that contains supplementary code or data.
 Layers usually contain library dependencies, a custom runtime or configuration files.
 - Lambda extensions can be used to integrate with monitoring, observability, security, governance tools
   - Extenal: runs as an independent process in the execution environment and continues to run after the function invocation is fully processed.